-Revive was held in August 2018 in the lead up to National Op Shop Week and featured local charities, retailers, students, crafters, clothes vendors and stylists to offer a fun fashion-focused program of activities, such as markets, runway shows, styling and live entertainment, as well as food from some of Brisbane's best food trucks.
+Revive is returning for its fourth year on Saturday 17 August in the lead up to National Op Shop Week and will feature local charities, retailers, students, crafters, clothes vendors and on-site stylists to offer a fun fashion-focused program of activities, such as markets, runway shows, styling and live entertainment, as well as food from some of Brisbane's best food trucks.

 Continue to hunt for pre-loved bargains by finding some of the Revive stallholders and community partners in their permanent locations across Brisbane.

-Brisbane City Council is committed to keeping Brisbane clean, green and sustainable by reducing the amount of waste sent to landfill.
+Brisbane City Council is committed to keeping Brisbane clean and green by reducing the amount of textile waste sent to landfill.
 You can do your part by rethinking your purchases, expressing your individuality with second-hand clothes and repairing your clothing.

 Selling pre-loved and never-been-worn clothing for men and women, this Revive stall will include vintage and retro clothing.